 - Helps maintain a healthy body weight, builds stronger bones and tones muscles

-- Helps control blood pressure, cholesterol levels, and reduces the risk of a heart attack
+- Helps control blood pressure, cholesterol levels, and reduces your risk of a heart attack

-- Increases resistance to disease, including adult‑onset diabetes
+- Increases your resistance to chronic disease, including type 2 diabetes

 Benefits of regular physical activity for your mental health: